 Anime and Manga

-- The original Dragon Ball was like this, with Goku's absurd invulnerability played for laughs most of the time.
+- Dragon Ball was like this early on, with Goku's absurd invulnerability played for laughs most of the time.
 Not so much with Z, although it is present in Dragon Ball Z Abridged.

 - Dragon Half almost completely ran on this trope.